Aidge Model Explorer#

 ) # If lambda return None no attribute is added!

-A usage example could be to set an attribute to know if the node input and output isn’t above a threshold, to quickly troubleshoot if a DNN need to be compressed.
+A usage example could be setting an attribute to determine whether a node’s input and output exceed a threshold, which helps quickly troubleshoot whether a DNN needs to be compressed.

-You can also add information at tensor level, for example add the information of the mean of the tensor:
+You can also add information at the tensor level, for example, by adding the mean value of the tensor.

 [ ]:

-Once the converter configuration is ready, you can provide it with your model to the model explorer config and visualize it (beware that again we use model_explorer function which is blocking so you will have to end the cell manually before proceeding):
+Once the converter configuration is ready, you can provide it along with your model to the model explorer configuration and visualize it.
+Please note that the model_explorer function operates in blocking mode, so you will need to manually interrupt the cell execution before proceeding.

 [ ]: